Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 We took that dirt road, it will bring you to the shore on the Manyara on the other side of the park (for free), passing through authentic Masaai villages, it is very common to see the cows together with zebras and wildebeest.
 Cycling there is pretty easy and we really suggest you go visit that area, to detox from the super touristic safari world and meet the real inhabitant of the area.

-Two Weeks Backpacking Tanzania: From the Sea to the hilly Southern Tanzania
+Two Weeks Backpacking Tanzania: From the Sea to the Hilly Southern Tanzania

 travelling in tanzania